Not Going Out: Production

 A lot of the humour is based on word play and double entendres delivered in a deadpan manner.
 This is a comedy style Mack and Vine have used both in stand-up and in The Sketch Show, to the extent that an occasional one-liner from their solo performances is slipped in.
 This is mostly one-sided, with Kate and later Lucy typically being the victims of the joke.
 Sight gags are also frequently used, while verbal gags and witticisms are incorporated into almost every line of script.

 For the first series, episodes were written by Mack and Andrew Collins, with members of the cast credited for additional material.
-Because the eight episodes of the second season had to be written and filmed in a short space of time, Avalon Television brought in Nick Stacey, Paul Kerensa and Simon Evans to join the writing team.
+Because the eight episodes of the second series had to be written and filmed in a short space of time, Avalon Television brought in Nick Stacey, Paul Kerensa and Simon Evans to join the writing team.
 Mack, Collins and Stacey concentrated on writing the main body of the episodes whilst Kerensa and Evans were involved in storylining, rewriting and 'gagging up' the episodes.
 The third series saw the writing team expanded, with Darin Henry, Daniel Peak, and Simon Dean contributing to the main episodes (all co-written with Mack).
 The "gag writing" team was also expanded, from two members to as many as eight, not counting the main writers, on a single episode.
 Milton Jones was among the additional writers of the show.

 In the original pilot of the series, which has not been aired, the part of Kate was played by Catherine Tate.
 However, due to the success of The Catherine Tate Show, the American actress Megan Dodds was cast in the role and the character developed accordingly.

 The theme song is performed by Frank Sinatra impersonator Stephen Triffitt.